tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL-step-by-step-Data-platform-upgrade-and-migration.md

         ![The Select target tab of the Data Migration Assistant is displayed, with the values specified above entered into the appropriate fields.](media/data-migration-assistant-migration-select-target.png "Data Migration Assistant Select target")

-6. Select **Next**.
+6. Select **Next**

-7. In the **Select objects** tab, leave all the objects checked, and select **Generate SQL script**.
+7. In the **Select objects** tab, leave all the objects checked, and select **Generate SQL script**

     ![The Select objects tab of the Data Migration Assistant is displayed, with all the objects checked.](media/data-migration-assistant-migration-select-objects.png "Data Migration Assistant Select target")

-8. In the **Script & deploy schema** tab, review the script, then select **Deploy schema**.
+8. In the **Script & deploy schema** tab, review the script, then select **Deploy schema**

     ![The Script & deploy schema tab of the Data Migration Assistant is displayed, with the generated script shown.](media/data-migration-assistant-migration-script-and-deploy-schema.png "Data Migration Assistant Script & deploy schema")

-9. Select **Deploy schema**
+9. Select **Deploy schema*

-10. After the schema is deployed, review the deployment results, and ensure there were no errors.
+10. After the schema is deployed, review the deployment results, and ensure there were no errors

     ![The schema deployment results are displayed, with 226 commands executed and 0 errors highlighted.](media/data-migration-assistant-migration-deployment-results.png "Schema deployment results")

-11. Next, open SSMS on the SqlServerDw VM, and connect to your Azure SQL Database, by selecting **Connect->Database Engine** in the Object Explorer, and then entering the server name and credentials into the Connect to Server dialog.
+11. Next, open SSMS on the SqlServerDw VM, and connect to your Azure SQL Database, by selecting **Connect->Database Engine** in the Object Explorer, and then entering the server name and credentials into the Connect to Server dialog

     ![The SSMS Connect to Server dialog is displayed, with the Azure SQL Database name specified, SQL Server Authentication selected, and the demouser credentials entered.](media/ssms-connect-azure-sql-database.png "Connect to Server")

-12. Once connected, expand **Databases**, and expand **WorldWideImporters**, then expand **Tables**, and observe the schema has been created.
+12. Once connected, expand **Databases**, and expand **WorldWideImporters**, then expand **Tables**, and observe the schema has been created

     ![In the SSMS Object Explorer, Databases, WorldWideImporters, and Tables are expanded, showing the tables created by the deploy schema script.](media/ssms-databases-worldwideimporters-tables.png "SSMS Object Explorer")